SwissalpS/replacer/README.md

-Replacement tool for creative building (Mod for Minetest)
+Replacement tool for creative building (Mod for Luanti)
 =========================================================

 This tool is helpful for creative purposes (e.g. build a wall and "paint" windows into it).